 The targets set are short term and SMART.
-Target review meetings are held every half term; once each term with the parents (three times a year), and a further two times with SENDCO and key person.
+Target review meetings are held every term; with the parents (three times a year.
 At the review meetings progress relating to the child's current targets is discussed and three new are targets set.
 Changes to the child's support may change following discussion.